moseskamira/EzyAgricInt/README.md

-# EzyAgricInt
+# MVVM-Demo
-This Repo was intended for Interview Purposes Only where concepts such as Model View View Model and Room are implemented.
+This Repo is intended to demo the implementation of the Model View ViewModel Architecture.

 ### Architecture Used